Robinhood covered calls: options trading fees, platform review. Instructions on how to set up, buy, and sell covered calls on Robinhood.

 Covered Call Details and Advice

-A popular idea about covered calls is that they impose little risk.
+A popular idea about covered calls is that they involve little risk.
 While there is some truth to that, successfully creating a ‘risk-free’ covered call depends on how you set it up.
 Consider the following to minimize risk and optimize your earning potential while writing covered calls.

 Cost Basis